-Details of the background, experience, professional skills and expertise, and period in office of each Director are set out on pages 15 to 16 of the Company's 2019 Annual Report.
+Details of the background, experience, professional skills and expertise, and period in office of each Director are set out in the Directors' Report contained in the Company's 2020 Annual Report.

 2.4 BOARD INDEPENDENCE

 As described above, a majority of the Company's Board is made up of independent directors.